bazantariq/flutter_development/README.md

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources on youtube to get you started if this is your first Flutter project:

 - Lec # 0: [Installing Android Studio](https://www.youtube.com/watch?v=jY7Fwgp6xwg&ab_channel=codetrix)
 - Lec # 0.1: [Setup Flutter SDK](https://www.youtube.com/watch?v=g3bxFPtlDto&ab_channel=codetrix)